Sampling the World

 Fig 4: Multiplication of signal with an impulse train

-It is quite intersting to look at sampling operation in the frequency domain.
-Assume that, signal \(x(t)\) has maximum frequency component as \(w_b\) (\(w=2 \pi f\) where f is the frequency of the signal).
-When we take Fourier transform of equation \eqref{one}, we have:
+It is quite interesting to look at the sampling operation in the frequency domain.
+Assume that signal \(x(t)\) has a maximum frequency component as \(w_b\) (\(w=2 \pi f\) where f is the frequency of the signal).
+When we take the Fourier transform of equation \eqref{one}, we have:

 \[\begin{align*} & Y(w)_{sampled} = 1/(2\pi) \times [X(w)_{analog} \ast \sum_{\phi=-\infty}^{\infty} 2\pi \times \delta(w-\phi w_0)]\\ & Y(w)_{sampled} = ...+ X(w+w_0)+ X(w) + X(w-w_0)+ X(w-2w_0)+...\tag{2}\label{two}\\ \end{align*}\]

 As shown above in equation \eqref{two}, the frequency component of the signal gets shifted by the impulse train.
-The various possibilities of shifting in frequency domain is shown below.
+The various possibilities of shifting in the frequency domain are shown below.

 nyquist